TetaBelyse/user-account-management-assignment/README.md

 2. Start the server.
 2.1. development server:
  **npm run start**
-NB: make sure that you have .env.dev file created and added required attributes required as specified above.
+NB: make sure that you have .env.dev file created and added required attributes as specified above.
 2.2. production server:
  **npm run start:production**
- NB: make sure that you have .env.production file created and added required attributes required as specified above.
+ NB: make sure that you have .env.production file created and added required attributes as specified above.

 # Features
 ## Account Management